 Our current President, Charlie Mauck, a software architect, handles most of the high level conference logistics; a father to many, Charlie is the archetypal family man, friendly to all, and generous to a fault.
 He owns a beach house in Coastal Oregon that has been the site of the optional Sunday field trip which he generously offers to attendees and hosts after the CGDC proper.

 In addition to Tim and Charlie, the current Board consists of Jon Collins (CEO of Kaio Interactive), Peter Churness (Pastor at One Hope Church and Owner of Rebel Planet Creations), and Scott Wong (President of Brethren Entertainment and GameSamba), Michael Herrera (Break Ground Games) and Amy Green (Numinous Games).

-Tim, Charlie, and James are the core staff, along with volunteers (more on that later), who organize the conference and make things happen.
+Tim and Charlie are the core staff, along with volunteers (more on that later), who organize the conference and make things happen.
 We are all grateful for their dedicated efforts throughout many years.
 Most questions while at the conference can be answered by any one of them.
 All of them are very approachable, open to your feedback, and willing to make your conference experience as comfortable and constructive as possible.

 6. WHAT SHOULD I EXPECT FROM THIS EXPERIENCE?